-In the MUSTEC project, and hence in this report, we investigate the potential future need for and role of dispatchable renewable power sources available in Europe - in particular CSP equipped with thermal storage.
-We deviate from the mainstream approach of letting energy models search for costoptimal futures and instead assume that the (electricity) future is the sum of (electricity) policy decisions made between now and then.
+In this report, we investigate the potential future need for and role of two of the main dispatchable renewable power sources available in Europe - CSP equipped with thermal storage and dispatchable hydropower (dam and pumped hydro).
+We deviate from the mainstream approach of letting energy models search for cost-optimal futures and instead assume that the (electricity) future is the sum of (electricity) policy decisions made between now and then.
 The future does not "happen", and it is not the result of economic "laws" - it is made by conscious steps taken by human actors, the actions of whom are guided by their collective beliefs and perceptions.
-Hence, we generate data - which will subsequently be fed into the modelling framework in the MUSTEC project consortium - describing the policy pathways of a set of European countries.
+Hence, we generate data - which will subsequently be fed into two different modelling frameworks in the MUSTEC and SCCER JA IDEA consortia - describing the policy pathways of a set of European countries.
 These policy pathways consist of all (actual or possible) near- to mid-term policy decisions that affect the need for power system flexibility, either by increasing it (e.g. more fluctuating renewables) or reducing it by providing flexibility (e.g. dispatchable sources, storage, interconnections).
-Each pathway is centred around a certain logic - a worldview, or belief about the type of policies that are (to its proponents) acceptable and beneficial, leading to a desired type of electricity future.
+Each pathway is centred around a certain logic - a worldview, or belief about the type of policies that are (to its proponents) acceptable and beneficial, leading to a distinct type of electricity future.

-We analyse current and potential future policy decisions in the large western EU countries (Germany, France, Spain, Italy) as well as of Switzerland (as the home of much of Europe's dam hydropower capacity and a key actor for dispatchable renewables) and of the European Union, and bundle them into sets of policy pathways which describe possible trajectories of each country and the EU as a whole.
-These pathways will be a central data input for the modelling frameworks and shape the scenario construction with the ultimate aim of identifying what the potential role for dispatchable CSP is and on which specific policy decisions this role depends.
+We analyse current and potential future policy decisions in the large western EU countries (Germany, France, Spain, Italy) as well as of Switzerland (as the home of much of Europe's dam hydropower capacity) and of the European Commission, and bundle them into sets of policy pathways which describe the trajectories of each country and the EU as a whole.
+These pathways will be a central data input for the modelling frameworks and shape the scenario construction with the ultimate aims of identifying what the potential role for dispatchable CSP and/or dispatchable hydropower is, and on which specific policy decisions this role depends.